tgpatel025/made-in-india/README.md

       - Product_Generic_Name
       - Product_Img_Url
       - Product_Link
-   3. Go to made-in-india/web-scrapper-tool/source/main_scrapper.py
+   3. Go to directory:  "./made-in-india/web-scrapper-tool/source/main_scrapper.py"
       > On line no. 206 change the user name, password and database as per user

 ### Activating Virtual Environment
-- Go to ./web-scrapper-tool/webscrappingenv/Scripts and run
+- Go to directory "./web-scrapper-tool/webscrappingenv/Scripts" and run
   > activate

 ### Installing python packages
-- Install the Requirements file (./web-scrapper-tool/requirement.txt) by following command based on which pip you are using:
+- Install the Requirements file ("./web-scrapper-tool/requirement.txt") by following command based on which pip you are using:
    > pip install -r requirements.txt or pip3 install -r requirements.txt
-- Go to ./web-scrapper-tool/
+- Go to dir "./web-scrapper-tool/"
    > pip install -e . or pip3 install -e .
-- Go to ./web-scrapper-tool/source/
+- Go to "./web-scrapper-tool/source/"
    > pip install -e . or pip3 install -e .

 ### Starting Project
 1. Start Elastic Search Server
    - Go to the unzipped elastic search folder
-   - open elasticsearch.bat(../elasticsearch-7.8.0/bin/elasticsearch.bat)
+   - open elasticsearch.bat("./elasticsearch-7.8.0/bin/elasticsearch.bat")
    - To check weather it has started visit
     > http://localhost:9200/
 2. Start Node Server
    - Go to the folder that that conatins the download/cloned reop where you have installed angular.
-   - Open cmd in following directory - ./client/
+   - Open cmd in following directory : "./client/"
    - Type the following command to start node server
      > ng serve
 3. Start API Service
-   - Activate virtual environment and go to ./web-scrapper-tool/source/ and run
+   - Activate virtual environment and go to directory "./web-scrapper-tool/source/" and run
      > python api_controller.py
 > VISIT http://localhost:4200/